Washington Naval Treaty: Terms

-The treaty also detailed by Chapter II the individual ships to be retained by each navy, including the allowance for the United States to complete two further ships of the Colorado class and for the UK to complete two new ships in accordance with the treaty limits.
+The treaty also detailed by Chapter II the individual ships to be retained by each navy, including the allowance for the United States to complete two further ships of the Colorado class and for the UK to complete two new ships in accordance with the treaty limits (the Nelson class).

 Chapter II, part 2, detailed what was to be done to render a ship ineffective for military use.
 In addition to sinking or scrapping, a limited number of ships could be converted as target ships or training vessels if their armament, armour and other combat-essential parts were removed completely.
 Some could also be converted into aircraft carriers.

 Part 3, Section II specified the ships to be scrapped to comply with the treaty and when the remaining ships could be replaced.
 In all, the United States had to scrap 30 existing or planned capital ships, Britain 23 and Japan 17.

 Effects

 The treaty marked the end of a long period of increases of battleship construction.
 Many ships that were being constructed were scrapped or converted into aircraft carriers.
 Treaty limits were respected and then extended by the London Naval Treaty of 1930.
 It was not until the mid-1930s that navies began to build battleships once again, and the power and the size of new battleships began to increase once again.
 The Second London Naval Treaty of 1936 sought to extend the Washington Treaty limits until 1942, but the absence of Japan or Italy made it largely ineffective.

 There were fewer effects on cruiser building.
 The treaty specified 10,000 tons and 8-inch guns as the maximum size of a cruiser, but that was also the minimum size cruiser that any navy was willing to build.
 The treaty began a building competition of 8-inch, 10,000-ton "treaty cruisers", which gave further cause for concern.
 Subsequent naval treaties sought to address that by limiting cruiser, destroyer and submarine tonnage.

 Unofficial effects of the treaty included the end of the Anglo-Japanese Alliance.
 Although it was not part of the Washington Treaty in any way, the American delegates had made it clear that they would not agree to the treaty unless the British ended their alliance with the Japanese.
 The 1921 Imperial Conference earlier in the year had already decided not to renew the Alliance.